-The call for abstracts for Growing Up in Ireland’s 11th Annual Research Conference (21st November 2019) is now open
+Registration for Growing Up in Ireland’s 11th Annual Research Conference (21st November 2019) is now open.

 Pictured at the launch of the latest GUI reports are the authors, representatives from the Department of Children and Youth Affairs and young helpers.

 L-R: Dr Eoin McNamara (ESRI), Dr Aisling Murray (ESRI), Dr Anne-Marie Brooks (DCYA), Dr Clare Farrell (DCYA), Mille Palmer (age 5), Professor Emer Smyth (ESRI), Professor Dorothy Watson (ESRI), Professor Richard Layte (TCD), Professor Elizabeth Nixon (TCD) and Finn Grant (age 1)

 You can now inform the GUI team of new peer-reviewed publications and completed postgraduate theses using GUI data using online forms.
 More details on the external publications page.